Last Updated: January 26, 2023

 Like most gift-giving holidays, most shoppers put off their Valentine’s Day shopping until the last minute.
 One of the best Valentine’s Day promotion ideas is to incentivize preparedness and run a promo for the week leading up to the day.
 You could even run one during the entire first half of February.

 Even if you get creative with the early promotions and attract early shoppers, there will still be plenty of procrastinators.
 Don’t ignore this group.

 These last-minute sales are better to run as storewide discounts.
 People who know exactly what they wanted to buy have probably already made their purchase.
 And the urgency is already there because it’s right before the holiday.
 So running a more broad sale or promotion will attract the casual shopper who hasn’t decided on their purchase yet.

-If you use a great customer resource management (CRM) or loyalty program, you’ll have detailed data on your customers.
+If you use a great customer relationship management (CRM) or rewards program, you’ll have detailed data on your customers.
 Use this client profiling from your loyalty program to send segmented and targeted marketing outreach to those who haven’t been in for a while.
 Think about offering these lapsed customers a special deal to entice them back into the store.

 A great way to reach this segment is through your email marketing.
 Send out a promotional email with a relevant sale and measure how many come back to make a purchase.
 You can offer a free box of chocolates or roses with any purchase over a certain amount.
 Take advantage of the holiday to win back a percentage of past customers.